How to run a successful sale on Ecwid

 - sell across multiple platforms with one Ecwid account

 - share stories about what you do best.
 Example: how to beautifully wrap gifts.
 Don’t shy away from showing backstage or shooting photos for Instagram or preparing orders.
-People love to learn more about the small business owners they buy from.

 And don’t forget to share your social media links on your storefront, so that your site visitors can follow you on social networks and learn about upcoming sales.